 Momentum trading can take up a great deal of your time.
 This isn’t an investment strategy that allows you to “set it and forget it,” unlike some alternative strategies.
 Momentum trading requires you to monitor market details every single day, and in many cases, frequently throughout the day.
 If you don’t keep an eye on the market, you may miss out on the right time to buy or sell your security.
 Some momentum traders may also spend a good deal of time watching or reading the news to help predict what other investors may do to change the market.

-You should also consider that the overall condition of the financial market can impact the success of momentum trading.
+You should also be aware that the overall condition of the financial market can impact the success of momentum trading.
 This strategy works best in a bull market, meaning that prices are on the rise or expected to rise.
 If you find yourself trying to use momentum trading in a bear market (when prices are declining for a prolonged period of time), there is much less of a chance of making large profits from the strategy.
 That’s why if you do decide to use momentum trading, you should make sure it’s not the only strategy you’re losing.

 Momentum Trading Strategies

 Momentum trading is a popular day trading strategy on the stock market.
 You can use tools such as stock scanners to browse the entire market, looking for the stocks that have momentum.
 When trading in the stock market using momentum trading strategies, you’ll want to have certain criteria in mind.

 For example, you might want to only consider stocks with a float of under a certain threshold.
 For those of you that are unfamiliar, a float is the number of shares that are free to trade in the open market.
 You might also have certain criteria based on the daily charts, including the stock’s moving averages and resistance.
 If you’re using stock scanners, you should be able to set alerts that will notify you as soon as a stock meets your criteria.
 Instead of monitoring the market continuously, you can rely on these alerts to let you know when it’s time to make a move.